 Irvin Mason Jr. is a Queer director, actor, poet, and teaching artist born and raised in St. Thomas, US Virgin Islands.
 His work intersects expressive movement, live music, emerging technology, and Afro-Caribbean traditions and rituals to breathe new life into physical storytelling.
 Irvin seeks to direct work that leaves a residue — unapologetic work that dismantles the traditional foundations of theater and creates space for new voices to tell their own stories.
 He is a UCLA School of Theater, Film, and Television graduate, founder of The Color Box Production Company, and co-founder and co-artistic director of Jumbo Shrimp Productions.
+Irvin is currently based in New York City.

 Irvin is the proud, current recipient of the 2024-2026 Drama League Stage Directing Fellowship.
 His recent directing credits include: Ain't Misbehavin (Gallery-Players), Stuck (Chain Theatre), and Pipeline (Gallery-Players).
 Assistant Directing: Gospel According to Heather (AMAS, dir.
 Rachel Klein).
 In 2024, Irvin served as a directing observer to Schele Williams on the Broadway revival of The Wiz.
 He was the SDCF directing shadow on Little Shop of Horrors (dir.
 Maggie Burrows) and Rent (dir.
 Lili-Anne Brown) at the MUNY.
 He was also the directing observer on Pup!
 A Chew Story (NAMT).
 When Irvin is not in the rehearsal room, you can find him teaching New York City youth about all things theater and performance.